Lee Lines was a small upstart manufacturing firm based in Miami, Florida that operated from 1975 to 1982 and was

 with the model toy trains it was meant to run with, standard gauge tinplate production from the 1920's and 30's.

 It was the largest standard gauge locomotive ever mass produced up until that time.
-Production was
+Other materials found in the loco were metal, wood and fiberboard.
+No plastic

 very limited.
 The Daylight version was available with three matching cars, but the American Freedom Train version had none.